Energy in a Modern Society

 you do not understand before you start writing.

 should not be used.
-See the
+In-text citations go in the bibliography.

 You should review your writing to make sure that each sentence presents one